Randomized Adversarial Style Perturbations for Domain Generalization: Proposed Approach

 \subsection{Inference}

-While our method utilizes an additional forwarding path and optimization steps during training, we use the perturbation-free path for inference.
-Therefore, it does not incur additional computational cost compared to the baseline algorithm.
+While our method utilizes an additional forwarding path and optimization steps during training, we only use the perturbation-free path for inference.
+Therefore, it does not incur additional computational cost at the inference time.